jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 Reports automatically create a sibling folder (e.g. `latest_assets/`) that stores chart images referenced by the Markdown or HTML output.
 Both formats are designed to drop directly into research notebooks, investor letters, or PRDs.

+When milestones are supplied—either via the CLI flag or the Python API—the report adds a **Research Agenda Alignment** section that links the run back to the living roadmap in `docs/research_agenda.md`.
+Each milestone entry supports `phase`, `milestone`, and optional `summary` fields, making it easy to annotate reports with the roadmap slice they unlock.

 ### Experiment Tracking